barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

    - For declared capabilities, choose a subset of the published `inputContract`/`outputContract` facets.
    - For derived capabilities, pick the facet mix that best covers the requested outcome.
 3. **Merge schemas into contracts.**
-   - `inputSchema = mergeSchemas(selectedInputFacets)`
+   - `inputSchema = FacetContractCompiler.compileContracts(selectedInputFacets)`
-   - `outputSchema = mergeSchemas(selectedOutputFacets)`
+   - `outputSchema = FacetContractCompiler.compileContracts(selectedOutputFacets)`
    - Preserve facet provenance so validators and telemetry can explain where each schema fragment originated.
+The compiler already returns provenance metadata and Ajv validators via `CompiledFacetSchema`.
 4. **Compose the system instruction.**
    - Concatenate guidance from the selected facets’ `semantics`.
    - Example: “Use toneOfVoice to adjust diction; apply writerBrief context; emit copyVariants output.”